Ratta (YouTuber): Career

 In October 2019, his channel got banned from YouTube and the Google services for uploading a fan reaction video which got reported for breaching community guidelines under the ‘child abuse and exploitation’ category.
 Ratta created a new channel after this incident.
 Within five hours, his fans earned his new YouTube channel 70,000 subscribers.
 This incident became a hot-button issue in the Sri Lankan social media backdrop.
 However, After reviewing his appeal the old channel was given back to him.
 After that incidence, he founded the social service initiative Mehewara.
 As the first program, Mehewara crew organized a blood donation campaign on 20 November 2019 at Central Blood Bank Narahenpita with more than 350 donations in one day.
 The campaign became the biggest blood donation campaign organized in a blood center in Sri Lanka.

 Apart from social service, Ratta received critical acclaim and nominations at Raigam Social Media Awards (SoMe) Awards 2019 for several categories: Most popular YouTube channel, Most popular Facebook page, Most popular video, Most popular Short film, Social media influencer of the year, and The social media personality of the year.
 And won two awards for the Most Popular YouTube channel and for the Most Popular Short film for his video Asadarane.
 Meanwhile, As his third YouTube channel, Ratta launched "RatTec" which is a tech unboxing channel.

 In 2019, he made his debut television acting with the television serial No Parking.
 In the serial, he played a supportive role 'Kichi Dammika' along with the popular actor Jagath Chamila.
 In the same year, he joined with the television program Chamber of Magicians telecast in ITN.
 In early 2020, he started a program to plant one million Arjuna trees and Indian mahua trees across the country with the help and guidance of popular Biology tuition master Tissa Jananayake.
 He also made several collaborative works with many popular artists Kuppa Cinema, Fortune Films, Lochi, Sulakkhana and Sippi Cinema.

 In 2019, Rathidu launched his own studio, "Studio Ratta (pvt) Ltd." in Ja-Ela.
 By the end of February 2021, Ratta surpassed 1,000,000 subscribers on his YouTube channel.

+In 2025, he acted in the film Eka Thamai Meka directed by Suranga de Alwis.

-Social Activism
+Social Activism and arrest

-Ratta became a key figure during the ongoing Galle Face protests against the current government.
+Ratta became a key figure during the Galle Face protests against the Gotabhaya Rajapaksa government.
+In June 2022, he was arrested by the Colombo Crimes Division after recording a statement.
+The arrest was due to having a disruptive protest near the Fort Magistrate's Court and interfering the judicial proceedings and the duties of officials as well as damaging to public property.
+The suspects were ordered to be remanded until 1 July 2022.

+On 1 August 202, Colombo Fort Magistrate ordered a foreign travel ban on three social activists, including Ratta.